 I grew up eating two different kinds of red beans and rice.
 My mom made her own slow cooker version with canned large red kidney beans and tomatoes, which had whole beans and a thin broth.
 At Southern restaurants and the good ol’ Mississippi State cafeteria (loved that place), I had the thick, creamy version with mostly mashed beans.
 It was something that I will never forget when my mom cooked for me.
 It was flavorful.
 I can still feel the taste of the dish just thinking about it.

 Both versions were delicious, but I only knew how to make my mom’s kind until I tried Emeril’s recipe for New Orleans Red Beans and Rice.
 That recipe is spot on for the cafeteria-style dish I remember, but I wondered if I could make creamy red beans in the slow cooker.

-Originally, I wrote this as a no-soak recipe meaning I rinsed and sorted the dry beans and put them right into the slow cooker without soaking or pre-cooking them at all.
-A reader pointed out to me that uncooked red beans contain a toxin called phytohaemagglutinin, which can cause severe GI upset.
-It turns out that undercooked red beans are somehow even higher in this toxin than the dried beans.
+Originally, I wrote this as a no-soak recipe, meaning I rinsed and sorted the dry beans and put them right into the slow cooker without soaking or pre-cooking them at all.
+However, a reader pointed out to me that uncooked red beans contain a toxin called phytohaemagglutinin (also called PHA, or kidney bean lectin).
+Therefore, it can cause severe GI upset.
+It turns out undercooked red beans are even higher in this toxin than dried beans.
 Yikes!
-(You can read more about this here.)

 I for sure don’t want any of you (or me!) to get sick from my recipe, so here’s what we’re going to do: